 4.1 C.R.S.
 42-2-136 Unlawful Possession or Use of a License

 Colorado statute CRS 42-2-136 applies similar restrictions on the unlawful use of a standard driver’s license.
-The possession or use of an altered or fraudulent license or use of another driver’s license is a class 2 misdemeanor.
-Penalties for the unlawful use of a driver’s license include up to 12 months in jail and a fine of up to $1,000.
+The possession or use of an altered or fraudulent license or use of another driver’s license is usually a class 2 misdemeanor.
+Penalties for the unlawful use of a driver’s license include up to 120 days in jail and/or up to $750 in fines.

 4.2 C.R.S.
 42-2-309 Unlawful Acts with a False ID

 It is also unlawful in Colorado to display or use a fraudulently obtained identification card.
 This includes allowing another person to use your valid ID.
-Use of a fake ID is a class 3 misdemeanor.
-Penalties include up to 6 months in jail and a fine of up to $750.
+Use of a fake ID can be a class 2 misdemeanor or a petty offense.

 4.3 C.R.S.
 18-5-902 Identity Theft

 Identity theft involves knowingly using another person’s personal or financial information, or use a check or credit card in their name to obtain money or anything of value.
-Under CRS 18-5-902, identity theft is a class 4 felony in Colorado.
-Penalties include 2 to 6 years in jail, mandatory 3 years parole, and a fine of up to $500,000.
-A subsequent conviction for identity theft can increase the jail sentence to a maximum of 12 years.
+Under CRS 18-5-902, identity theft can be a misdemeanor or a felony.

 Call us for help…